matt123miller/matt123miller.github.io/src/data/blog/webdev-learning-path/index.md

 <abbr title="HyperText Markup Language">HTML</abbr> is the skeleton of your webpage.
 It says there's a skull here, collar bone, ribs here, pelvis, legs, then feet bones.

 <abbr title="Cascading Style Sheets">CSS</abbr> is the skin, clothing and whatnot.
-This changes how your webpage and it's structure looks to users.
+This changes how your webpage looks to users by building upon that intial structure.

 <abbr title="JavaScript">JS</abbr> is like the muscles.
-It makes the body do things and move around, react to user behaviour.
+It makes the body do things and move around, reacting to user behaviour.

 Not every website or webpage needs <abbr title="JavaScript">JS</abbr>.
 Every page needs <abbr title="HyperText Markup Language">HTML</abbr>. <abbr title="Cascading Style Sheets">CSS</abbr> makes that <abbr title="HyperText Markup Language">HTML</abbr> easier and more pleasurable for users to read and ideally every page wants at least a little <abbr title="Cascading Style Sheets">CSS</abbr>.

-I'd make start with a simple webpage.
+I'd start with a simple webpage of text content.
 If you're looking for ideas click the <a href="https://en.wikipedia.org/wiki/Special:Random" class="animated-link">Random Article button on Wikipedia</a> and try to recreate the page content.
 For example I just got a random <a href="https://en.wikipedia.org/wiki/Marc_Fesneau" class="animated-link">French politician I've never heard of</a>.

 You may be presented with a page that is more or less complicated than this.
 But here's how I break down Marc's page.
 The same can be done for any web page with a little practice and I've drawn boxes around parts of the page to break it down.